renerocksai/sublime_zk/README.md

 * Clicking such a link and pressing `[ctrl]+[enter]` will open the corresponding note.
 * Typing `[[` will open a list of existing notes so you can quickly link to existing notes.
 * Typing `[shift]+[enter]` lets you enter a name for a new note.
 The new note is then created with a new note ID.
-* Implicit note creation via links to non-existing notes's titles, see below.
+* Implicit note creation via links to non-existing notes' titles, see below.
 * The ID format is YYYYMMDDHHMM - eg: 201710282111